cloudops/co-website/content/english/blog/the-future-of-software-is-a-four-letter-word/index.md

 title: "The Future of Software Is a Four Letter Word"
 lastmod: "2014-07-18"
 author: "CloudOps"
+description: There are many reasons the future of software is service-based.
+THE JOURNEY FROM ISV TO ASP TO SAAS…continued!
 resources:
 - name: "thumbnail"
   src: "4letters.png"